allista/ThrottleControlledAvionics/README.md

 ###Set vertical speed with throttle controls:
 When this option is enabled, the throttle is locked at 100% and throttle controls are used to set desired vertical speed instead.
 If VSC system was switched off it is automatically enabled and the desired speed is set to 0.

+###Kill Horizontal Velocity:
+Enables an autopilot that tries to maneuver the craft so that the horizontal component of its velocity became zero.
+It includes flip-over prevention system, so whatever the speed, the autopilot decrease it carefully and steady.

 ###Notes:

+* For safety reasons the Vertical and Horizontal speed controls are disabled in orbit, but not on suborbital trajectories, so be carefull.
 * If your ship wobbles and oscillates with TCA and SAS enabled, rebuild it with more struts, or decrease appropriate Steering Gains.
 * Thrust of jets and turbofan engines changes very slowly.
 This makes using them as attitude controllers impractical.
 Don't use them with TCA.
 * Solid boosters have constant thrust and thus cannot be controlled by TCA.